-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2014, 2015 AND FEBRUARY 29, 2016 (In U.S. dollars, except share and share related data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2014, 2015 AND FEBRUARY 29, 2016

 Revenue recognition

 The Group recognizes revenue when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable, and collectability is reasonably assured.
 Revenue is reported net of business tax.